Jump Out: Background and production

-In 2023, OsamaSon signed with Atlantic Records and one of its imprints Motion Music and released his second studio album, Flex Musix.
+In 2023, OsamaSon signed with Atlantic Records and one of its imprints Motion Music and released his debut studio album, Flex Musix.
 The album was supported by a tour throughout 2024 that was sponsored by Rolling Loud.
 Later in 2024, he released two collaborative extended plays (EPs): Still Slime with Boolymon and 3vil Reflection with Glokk40Spaz.
 Throughout his career, information from his personal life and music has been leaked on the Internet.
 After releasing his single "IK What You Did Last Summer", he stated he wanted to release his next album, Jump Out, without it leaking.

 OsamaSon conceived the title of Jump Out while vacationing in Madrid; he felt that he was able to enjoy himself while on vacation due to being sober.
 This led to him feeling like he was "just jumping out" and felt the title "explained [his] life at that moment".
-In contrast to his debut album, Osama Season (2023), the production on Jump Out was handled by people OsamaSon considers his friends.
+In contrast to his mixtape, Osama Season (2023), the production on Jump Out was handled by people OsamaSon considers his friends.
 The album was primarily produced by OK, (Note: Also known as Wegonebeok.) who also served as the album's executive producer.
 OsamaSon was inspired to create music similar to the American duo Snow Strippers after attending one of their live shows with OK.
 OsamaSon stated that attending the live show "completely changed [his] outlook on everything".
 Production was also handled by Gyro, Legion, Warren, Skai, and OsamaSon himself.

 OsamaSon felt that he approached the creation of Jump Out differently, but added elements from his old music to create something new.
 He adopted a new recording process after working with the engineer Moustafa Moustafa in a studio.
 He said that this helped him change his process of mixing, recording, making hooks and verses longer, and song structuring.
 In studio sessions, OsamaSon generally recorded with all of the lights off because he felt more comfortable knowing that people were not watching him record.
 He would record for hours at a time and typically recorded around seven songs a session.
 The song "Waffle House" was recorded in Prague while he recorded ten songs in one session.